 The answer is: from the left hemisphere of our brains.
 In What is hemispheric dominance?
 I describe research showing that brain functions are typically split between brain lobes, intellectual processing happens in the left lobe, and most people are predominantly left-brained.

-One of the Enneagram’s attributes is how we like to communicate and be communicated with.
+One of the personality type attributes is how we like to communicate and be communicated with.
 My father’s and mine were diametrically opposite—a lifetime of guaranteed miscommunication.